FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/single-hit-redirect.md

     });
 </script>
 ```
-**NOTE**  Example above wil not working fully.
-Please continue with the article to learn more about the single hit redirect insights.
+**NOTE** The example above is not a full solution.
+Please continue with the article for more insights into single hit redirect.

 ### NG compatibility